 These articles will give you a good start:

 - Facebook Ads for Ecommerce Stores: A Beginner’s Guide

 - 12 Reasons Why You Need Google Ads For Your Ecommerce Store

 Yes, they are for ecommerce, but you can use the same tactics if you’re going to become an affiliate marketer.

-But don’t forget that there are free methods as well to gain traction; for example, you can start a blog, a YouTube channel, and more.
+But don’t forget that there are free methods to gain traction; for example, you can start a blog, a YouTube channel, and more.

 2. Affiliate marketing programs have rules

-As an affiliate marketer, you are entirely dependent on your merchant’s rules and payment conditions.
+As an affiliate marketer, you depend entirely on your merchant’s rules and payment conditions.